 Application and Approval Process:

-- A complete application (outlined below) may be submitted to the TSNRP any time through 1 May 2020.
-Projects are approved on a rolling basis until 1 May
+1. A complete application (outlined below) may be submitted to the TSNRP any time before 1 October 2020 via the TSNRP Grants Database.

-- The package will be reviewed by the TSNRP Executive Director to determine if the application is appropriate for TSNRP.
+3. The package will be reviewed by the TSNRP Executive Director to determine if the application is appropriate for TSNRP funding.

-- If recommended for funding consideration, an unaffiliated EBP expert within the Military Healthcare System will complete a final review for funding.
+4. If recommended for funding consideration, an unaffiliated EBP expert within the Military Healthcare System will complete a final review for funding recommendation.

 Parts of the Application: